cheydrick/nio-bot-example/README.md

 https://docs.nio-bot.dev/guides/001-getting-started/

 The first example in the documentation appears to have deprecated function calls.
 This examples uses functions that work with Nio-Bot 1.1.0 (modern at the time of this writing).
+I also added a command (althello) in fun.py to show how to make the bot reply to the room, instead of directly back at the command sender.

+I suggest reading through the linked example first, since it has context for why the files are organized and named as they are.

 # Installing Nio-Bot Package
 Creating and activating a virtual environment is optional, but probably a good idea.